 Angela hit his extended hand.

 She was actually sitting next to him so it was very easy to attack.
-Although Ehlo was sitting between Johnny and Ming Dao at the other table but he actually set his chair so it was slightly turn so that he could turn around comfortably to look at both groups between the two tables.
+Although Ehlo was sitting between Johnny and Ming Dao at the other table, he actually set his chair so it slightly turned, allowing him to turn around comfortably to look at both groups between the two tables.
 In fact, Johnny, Ming Dao, Angela, and Valerie’s chairs were slightly turned as well so they could pay attention to both sides.

 Ehlo smiled.
 “Are you jealous?”

 “Uh…guys,” Johnny said, his turn to remind them about the situation.
 “Are we going with Valerie’s idea or not?”

 For some reason, they all turned to Jacky and Sonia.